 The reasons people choose an arctic cruise as their ideal vacation vary widely.
 Perhaps you’re a photographer looking to document some of the rarest and most beautiful wildlife on the planet, or one of your lifelong goals is to learn more about the culture and history of the North.
-Traveling aboard a real icebreaker could be on your bucket list, or maybe you’re not even sure that an arctic expedition is right for you, but you’re intrigued and want to find out!
+Traveling aboard a real icebreaker could be on your bucket list, or maybe you’re not even sure that an Arctic expedition is right for you, but you’re intrigued and want to find out!

-1. Amazing Arctic Wildlife
+1. You'll See Amazing Arctic Wildlife

 One of the highlights of any expedition is the amazing polar wildlife.
 There are more than 36 mammals living in the Arctic (17 of them are marine species), and each has successfully adapted to one of the most challenging environments on earth.
 On the water, you’ll have the chance to see beluga whales, narwhals, ringed seals and walrus; on land, you may spot muskoxen, reindeer, Peary caribou, and arctic fox and hare.

-2. Rare Arctic Bird Cliffs
+2. You Could Visit Rare Arctic Bird Cliffs

-Bird cliffs on Prince Leopold Island, Canada
+Cruise beneath the massive bird cliffs on Prince Leopold Island, Canada.

 One of the most unique congregations occurs when millions of seabirds return to shore for mating season.
 To avoid predators, they nest on cliff faces, and these are a spectacular sight.
 Thick-billed murres, black-legged kittiwakes, arctic terns and glaucous gulls are amongst the species you may see.
 Inside the world’s largest fjord system, Scoresbysund, in East Greenland, you’ll encounter all kinds of seabirds swooping down the towering basalt walls to fish in the pristine waters below.

-3. A Northern Sense of Community
+3. You'll Feel the Powerful Northern Sense of Community

 Arctic communities may be small, but they’re full of life.
 Longyearbyen, a mining town on Spitsbergen Island, in the Norwegian archipelago of Svalbard, has a university, a sports center, and a gourmet restaurant that has one of the largest wine cellars in Europe.
 Kangerlussuaq and Nuuk, in Greenland, offer opportunities to visit rare historical sites, play a friendly game of soccer with the locals and learn about colorful Greenlandic folklore.